-Determining blood ammonia levels in dogs and cats is not a common frontline blood test.
+Determining the blood ammonia level of your dog or of your cat is not a common frontline blood test.
 It is also a difficult test to run successfully.
 But if your dog or cat is showing marked personality changes, a blood ammonia level assay is one that your veterinarian might suggest.

-Perhaps your pet has begun to loose some of its prior training.
-Perhaps it is becoming more forgetful, confused or has lost some of its hygienic habits.
-If it is an elderly pet, cognitive dysfunction (pet dementia) might be on you or your vet’s mind.
-Perhaps it is a younger pet that is experiencing similar problems or a sudden personality change.
+Perhaps your pet has begun to lose some of its prior training.
+Perhaps it is becoming more forgetful, more confused, or it has lost some of its hygienic habits (potty training).
+If it is an elderly pet, cognitive dysfunction (aka pet dementia) might be on you or your vet’s mind.
+Perhaps it is a younger pet that is experiencing similar problems or has had a sudden personality change.

 There are no specific blood tests for dementia.
-There are many possible causes that need to be ruled out; and higher than normal blood ammonia levels related to liver disease is one of them.
+There are many possible causes that need to be ruled out one by one; and higher than normal blood ammonia levels related to liver disease is one of them.

-The test is quite difficult to run with accuracy because ammonia levels are quite unstable in blood samples.
+The reason that the test is difficult to run accurately is that blood ammonia levels are unstable in blood samples.
 Ammonia is very volatile and quickly escapes from the sample.
 In the past, some veterinarians preferred the ammonia tolerance test where a known amount of ammonia was administered rectally. (read here) However, the ammonia tolerance test in itself has been known to cause severe neurological reactions.
 I know of no one using it today.

-Health Problems That Can Cause Too Much Ammonia (hyperammonemia) To Be Present In Your Pet’s Blood:
+Health Problems That Might Cause Too Much Ammonia (hyperammonemia) To Be Present In Your Dog Or Cat’s Blood:

 Delays in processing your pet’s blood sample after it was collected, collection issues such as hemolysis during blood collection or blood samples sitting too long at room temperature can also result in falsely elevated blood ammonia reading as urea slowly breaks down into ammonia.

 Health Problems That Can Cause Too Little Ammonia To Be Present In Your Pet’s Blood: